I hope you’ve got a voracious appetite ready when you head to Bintan because all these gastronomic delights are waiting for you!

 Must-eat dish: assorted meat skewers

 Are you an avid barbeque lover?
-If so, the Canopi (Update: Rebranded to Natra Bintan) barbeque experience is perfect for you!
+If so, the Natra Bintan barbeque experience is perfect for you!
 Besides, any glamping experience is incomplete without a barbeque party, no?
 You can choose to order ala carte barbeque food items or set meals that are tailored for two or four pax from the restaurant.
 The customer service, in particular, is excellent, because they will deliver all the food items to your tent directly, and help you set up the fire as well!
 Just wait patiently for the food to arrive, and then you can start barbequing the food yourselves.

 It’s incredibly convenient, isn’t it?
 We feasted on delicious grilled corn, pork, beef and lamb skewers, sausages and more!
 The barbeque area was also right outside our tent, so we did not have to move our butts one bit.
 We happily indulged in a cosy dinner, with gentle crackling sounds of the fire, and admired the glistening stars overhead in the night sky!
 Once we’ve stuffed ourselves silly, all we had to do was whatsapp the front desk and they came to clear everything for us – it’s entirely fuss-free!
 We then retreated back into the comfort of our air-conditioned glamping tent with happy faces and full tummies.